Cinnamon Apple Bread with Homemade Crumble Topping

 This bread is the perfect way to usher in the fall season.
 Filled with the taste and smell of autumn, this apple bread is perfect alongside coffee in the morning, or as a yummy warm dessert fresh out of the oven after dinner.
 Serve along side vanilla ice cream!

-When September comes around I get giddy with excitement.
-Not only is fall approaching and with it everything that entails: cooler temps, colored leaves, and decorations, but it’s also apple season!
-Growing up in the PNW, apples were a big deal.
-And still, when I see apples in Tennessee, often times that have the grown in Washington table on them.
-And I smile.
-A little piece of home 2,000 miles away.
+When September comes around, I get excited for cooler temps, colorful leaves, and festive decorations.
+But even more, it’s apple season!
+Growing up in the PNW, apples were a big deal, and even now, when I see Grown in Washington apples like Honeycrisp in Tennessee, it brings a little piece of home 2,000 miles away.

 This bread is the perfect way to usher in the fall season.
 Filled with the taste and smell of autumn, this apple bread is perfect alongside coffee in the morning, or as a yummy warm dessert fresh out of the oven after dinner.
 Serve along side vanilla ice cream!